 - I Just Want My Beloved to Be Happy: A filler arc delves into the reason why Jiraiya has always been reluctant to go out with Tsunade.
 He doesn't want to, out of fear of hurting her by dying before her.

 - It's Not Porn, It's Art: He claims his peeping on women in the bath is actually research for his books.

 - Killed Off for Real: He's killed by Pain.

 "When you've reached the stature I have...
 THE LADIES KNEEL AND WORSHIP...
 AT YOUR AWESOMENESS

-- Like a Grandson to Me: Towards Naruto.
+- Like a Son to Me: Thinks of Naruto like a grandson.